By James Waterson

 Play Through a Tom Fazio-Designed Course

 Rolling over the natural slopes of the Chihuahuan Desert with the magnificent Franklin Mountains looming in the distance, the course at Butterfield Trail Golf Club offers rounds that are challenging and breathtaking.
-Named among the top 20 best public golf courses in Texas by the Dallas Morning News, this 18-hole golfer’s wonderland was designed by famed architect Tom Fazio, who is responsible for many of the country’s finest courses.
+This 18-hole golfer’s wonderland was designed by famed architect Tom Fazio, who is responsible for many of the country’s finest courses.
 From your first drive, you’ll need to plan your shots to account for the multitude of changes in elevation and the sand and water hazards that line the fairways and greens.
 Try not to let your jaw drop on your approach to the green on the 16th hole, as the Franklin Mountains provide a stunning backdrop.

 After you sink your final putt, unwind at the Salida del Sol Restaurant and Bar, where you’ll nosh on sandwiches, salads, or classic Mexican dishes.
 Order a beer or a cocktail and raise a glass to a stellar round of golf, El Paso style.